hadrienj/Preprocessing-for-deep-learning/readme.md

 The next step is to be able to see the images.
 The function `imshow()` from Matplotlib ([doc](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.imshow.html)) can be used to show images.
-It needs images with the shape ($M \times N \times 3$) so let's create a function to reshape the images and be able to visualize them from the shape (1, 3072).
+It needs images with the shape (M x N x 3) so let's create a function to reshape the images and be able to visualize them from the shape (1, 3072).